everlyy/csgo-xp-tracker/README.md

  * Create a webhook for the channel you want updates in.
  * Rename `config.def.py` to `config.py` and change it to fit your needs.
  * Run `csgo-xp-tracker.py`.
 It will run a first time setup so you can add users to track.

+If it crashes on launch, make sure to try [this fix](https://github.com/everlyy/csgo-xp-tracker/issues/2).